Awards

 Judy Dwyer

-Judy Dwyer is an 8th generation Australian, with 3 of her forebears arriving aboard the ‘First Fleet’: 2 convicts and 1 Royal Marine.
-The Marine and a convict married and their granddaughter married Richard Staight of Tewkesbury.
+Judy Dwyer is an 8th generation Australian, with three of her forebears arriving aboard the ‘First Fleet’: two convicts and one Royal Marine.
+The Marine and a convict married, and their granddaughter married Richard Staight of Tewkesbury.

 This year Judy has returned to University as an external student where she is currently undertaking a degree in Family History.